Engineering Intent

 The system that reads the maker and adjusts.

-I use AI every day.
-I also built an entire infrastructure to make sure it doesn't erase the person using it.
-That's not contradictory.
-That's governance.
+AI content sounds generic because the defaults are generic.
+I use AI every day and built a governance infrastructure to make sure it doesn't erase the person using it.

 Why Eight Glyphs and No More